mannuelf/mannuelferreira.com_nextjs/_posts/what-is-sass-and-how-does-it-work.md

   font-size: $font-small;
 }
 ```
+****

-Browsers do not understand files with the `.scss` extension, which is why you have a complition step.
+Browsers do not understand files with the `.scss` extension, which is why you have a completion step.

-In the `.scss` file you can do many prgramitic things like store variables, create functions, import orther partial `.scss` files.
+In the `.scss` file you can do many programmatic things like store variables, create functions, import other partial `.scss` files.